cometbft/cometbft/docs/references/qa/method.md

 1. [If you haven't done it before]
    Follow the [set up][qa-setup] steps of the `README.md` at the top of the testnet repository to configure Terraform, and `doctl`.
-2. Copy file `testnet_rotating.toml` onto `testnet.toml` (do NOT commit this change)
+2. Change the variable `MANIFEST` in `experiment.mk` to point to the file `testnets/rotating.toml` (do NOT commit this change)
 3. Set variable `VERSION_TAG` to the git hash that is to be tested.
 4. Follow the [testnet starting][qa-start] steps of the `README.md` to configure and start the "stable" part of the rotating node testnet.
 On the `terraform-apply` step, set the value of the `EPHEMERAL_SIZE` parameter: `make terraform-apply EPHEMERAL_SIZE=25`
     * WARNING: Do NOT forget to run `make terraform-destroy` as soon as you are done with the tests.
-5. As a sanity check, connect to the Prometheus node's web interface and check the graph for the `tendermint_consensus_height` metric.
+1. As a sanity check, connect to the Prometheus node's web interface and check the graph for the `cometbft_consensus_height` metric.
 All nodes should be increasing their heights.
-6. On a different shell,
+2. On a different shell,
     * run `make runload LOAD_CONNECTIONS=X LOAD_TX_RATE=Y LOAD_TOTAL_TIME=Z`
     * `X` and `Y` should reflect a load below the saturation point (see, e.g., [this paragraph](CometBFT-QA-34.md#finding-the-saturation-point) for further info)
     * `Z` (in seconds) should be big enough to keep running throughout the test, until we manually stop it in step 9.
       In principle, a good value for `Z` is `7200` (2 hours)
-7. Run `make rotate` to start the script that creates the ephemeral nodes, and kills them when they are caught up.
+3. Run `make rotate` to start the script that creates the ephemeral nodes, and kills them when they are caught up.
     * WARNING: If you run this command from your laptop, the laptop needs to be up and connected for the full length of the experiment.
     * [This](http://<PROMETHEUS-NODE-IP>:9090/classic/graph?g0.range_input=100m&g0.expr=cometbft_consensus_height%7Bjob%3D~%22ephemeral.*%22%7D%20or%20cometbft_blocksync_latest_block_height%7Bjob%3D~%22ephemeral.*%22%7D&g0.tab=0&g1.range_input=100m&g1.expr=cometbft_mempool_size%7Bjob!~%22ephemeral.*%22%7D&g1.tab=0&g2.range_input=100m&g2.expr=cometbft_consensus_num_txs%7Bjob!~%22ephemeral.*%22%7D&g2.tab=0)
       is an example Prometheus URL you can use to monitor the test case's progress
-8. When the height of the chain reaches 3000, stop the `make runload` script.
+4. When the height of the chain reaches 3000, stop the `make runload` script.
-9. When the rotate script has made two iterations (i.e., all ephemeral nodes have caught up twice) after height 3000 was reached, stop `make rotate`
+5. When the rotate script has made two iterations (i.e., all ephemeral nodes have caught up twice) after height 3000 was reached, stop `make rotate`
-10. Run `make stop-network`
+6. Run `make stop-network`
-11. Run `make retrieve-data` to gather all relevant data from the testnet into the orchestrating machine
+7. Run `make retrieve-data` to gather all relevant data from the testnet into the orchestrating machine
-12. Verify that the data was collected without errors
+8. Verify that the data was collected without errors
     * at least one blockstore DB for a CometBFT validator
     * the Prometheus database from the Prometheus node
     * for extra care, you can run `zip -T` on the `prometheus.zip` file and (one of) the `blockstore.db.zip` file(s)
-13. **Run `make terraform-destroy`**
+9.  **Run `make terraform-destroy`**

 Steps 8 to 10 are highly manual at the moment and will be improved in next iterations.